reactome/release-update-dois/data-exporter/README.md

 ```

 ## Logging

-When run, the jar file will ouptut log files to a `logs` directory at the root directory of this project.
+When run, the jar file will output log files to a `logs` directory at the root directory of this project.
 For each run of the program, the following log files will be created:
 * a Main-<timestamp>.log file - will contain all statements logged by the program
-* a Main-<timestamp>.err file - will contain all statements logged with serverity of WARN, ERROR, or FATAL by the program
+* a Main-<timestamp>.err file - will contain all statements logged with severity of WARN, ERROR, or FATAL by the program
 * a NCBIGene-<timestamp>.log file - will contain all statements specific to processing in the NCBI Gene class where processing of UniProt entries in Reactome happens

 The log files will contain timestamps of when the program was executed.